Alex Walker & Daniel O’Toole, Anti-lens, 2023, National Photography Prize 2024, MAMA. Image Jeremy Weihrauch 5345.jpeg

 ANTI-LENS

-21 JUNE - 15 JULY 2023
+BLINDSIDE, 21 JUNE - 15 JULY 2023

 Alex Walker and Daniel O’Toole’s practices reside at the intersection of analogue and digital processes.
 Building on a common interest in natural phenomena and the properties of light, this exhibition delves into analogue modes of image manipulation and abstraction derived from the visual language of lenses.